-A new novel, out September 2019 from Tortoise Books!
+A debut novel, out now from Tortoise Books!

 Tyrone has a problem.
 Several problems, in fact: a girlfriend who sleeps around, a boss he’s sleeping with, and various types of guilt (Catholic, Jewish, White) he can’t live without.
-Plus, there’s his deceased mother, his pill-popping father (who does at least share the good ones), the death metal guitarist who lives in his father’s attic and shreds into the wee morning hours, and the poorly-performing coworker who’s obsessed with the 200 lost movies that Robert De Niro may or may not have filmed between 1974 and 1976.
-Follow Ty as he muddles through twenty-something life tangled up in Manhattan and Queens, good sex and bad drugs, and the relative merits of Antonini and Superman II.
+Plus, there’s his deceased mother, his pill-popping father (who at least shares the good ones), the death metal guitarist who lives in his attic and shreds into the wee morning hours, and the coworker obsessed with the 200 movies Robert De Niro may or may not have filmed between 1974 and 1976.
+Follow Ty as he muddles through twentysomething life tangled up in Manhattan and Queens, good sex and bad drugs, and the relative merits of Antonioni and Superman II.

 “Jenny in Corona is by turns hilarious and devastating and profound.
 Stuart Ross has one of the strangest minds I’ve ever encountered; I say this not as a warning but as an enthusiastic endorsement.”